ryrob30/mobile-services.en/help/android/acquisition-main/acquisition.md

   Custom acquisition data can be used with the standard Google Play Acquisition key value pairs.

-* When the user downloads and runs an app as the result of a Google Play store acquisition, the data from the referrer will be collected and sent to [!DNL Adobe Mobile Services].
+* When the user downloads and runs an app as the result of a Google Play store acquisition, the data from the referrer will be collected and sent to Adobe Mobile Services.

   * The data is stored and available in the `AdobeDataCallback` instance that was registered earlier with the SDK.